liamh1999/buzzwordBingo/readme.md

-# Buzzword Bingo Coding Challenge
+# 🎲 Buzzword Bingo Coding Challenge 🎲

 Welcome at _azeti_, and thank you very much for taking the time to participate in this challenge!

-In this repository, you will find the boilerplate code for a simple game.
-You task is the completion of the boilerplate code into a playable game.
+In this repository, you will find the boilerplate code for a game.
+Your task is the completion of the code into a playable game.

 We'll explain the game rules a bit below after some words of introduction.

 ## Logistics and Expectations